sdsawtelle/sdsawtelle.github.io/blog/readme.txt

 # PROCESS FLOW
+Copy the .ipynb notebook file into the content folder of the blog.
+Create a new .nbdata file with the same name as the notebook and edit it appropriately.
+Any images in the notebook should be stored in a folder with the same name as the notebook, and that folder should be placed in content/images.

-Make sure you have activated the environment and navigated to the blog's root directory
+In the Anaconda terminal, navigate to the blog's root directory and activate the virtual environment
 	conda activate blog_pelican

 To build your output using the settings you specified in publishconf.py, from the blog root directory do